 After all of this, the judge will finally ask the Prosecutor for their recommendation on bail.
 This is probably the moment that you’ve been dreading, and probably the moment that you’re most familiar with either from the media or television.
 What you should know about bail is that under NYS law there are some offenses that are eligible for bail to be set, and some offenses that are not.
 Your attorney will (or should) know whether your charges are bail eligible offenses and will be prepared to argue that bail should not be set on a non-eligible offense.
 If you are alleged to have committed a bail eligible offense though, then you will hear the Prosecutor start talking about your criminal background, whether you’ve warranted in the past, and whether you are unlikely to return to Court to answer the charges against you.
 Your attorney will (or should) reply with their counter argument, highlighting all the reasons that you will come back to Court every time.
 Once bail is decided, then you will typically either be released or held, and your case will be adjourned to the next date.
 Your arraignment is over, and now it’s time to fight your case.

-I hope this information is helpful to those trying to understand an arraignment, if you have any questions regarding an arraignment or are seeking legal counsel, as always please feel free to contact my office at any time.
+If you have any questions regarding an arraignment or are seeking legal counsel, as always, please feel free to contact my office at any time.